+When it comes to why skunks build dens under people’s structures, the answer is an easy one, it is convenient.
 Skunks prefer nesting and living in their natural habitats, which are normally tree hollows, larger holes, and caves far from urban environments.
-When fires, human influence or other types of natural disasters compromise their habitats, they will seek out the nearest form of shelter, which could very well be your home or property.
+Aside from being conveniently close to a food source, when fires, human influence or other types of natural disasters compromise their habitats, they will seek out the nearest form of shelter, which could very well be your home or property.

 Setting up traps and baits if you’re not familiar and don’t possess enough skills to handle pests could lead to ineffective efforts which leave the mother suffering for days, and her babies being left alone, unable to survive by themselves.
 This is why you need expert help to get rid of skunks.
-Skedaddle technicians possess the expert knowledge to trap and remove the skunk family without separating it, laying out the removal tools in the exact spots to capture the skunks in a humane way.
+Skedaddle technicians possess the expert knowledge to remove the skunk family without separating them.
+Contact us at the first signs that skunks are living on your property 1-888-592-0387.